Dance Jodi Dance Juniors

-Dance Jodi Dance Juniors is a 2018-2019 Indian Tamil-language kids dance competition reality television show, that aired on Zee Tamil from 25 November 2018 to 4 May 2019 on every Saturday and Sunday at 6:30PM and streamed on ZEE5.
+Dance Jodi Dance Juniors is a 2018-2019 Indian Tamil-language children's dance competition reality television show, that aired on Zee Tamil from 25 November 2018 to 4 May 2019 on every Saturday and Sunday at 6:30PM and streamed on ZEE5.
 This is the junior version of the Dance Jodi Dance show, which premiered in 2016.
-The show about two kids contestants were going to dance together to win the trophy of Dance Jodi Dance Juniors.
+The show about two children's contestants were going to dance together to win the trophy of Dance Jodi Dance Juniors.
 The show was judged by Sneha, Sudha Chandran and Laila.
 Deepak Dinkar as the host and featured a guest every week.
 The winner of the season was Nowfal and Darshan.